unicode-org/cldr/docs/ldml/tr35-personNames.md

     de_Latin_DE, und_Latn_DE, de_Latn, und_Latn, de_DE, und_DE, de, und

 This process will always terminate, because there is always a und value in one of the two nameOrderLocales elements.
+Remember that the inheritance chain requires use of the parentLocales elements: it is not just truncation.

 For example, the data for a particular locale might look like the following:

 ```xml
 <nameOrderLocales order="surnameFirst">zh ja und-CN und-TW und-SG und-HK und-MO und-HU und-JP</nameOrderLocales>
 ```
-The nameOrderLocales will match any locale with a zh or ja [unicode_language_subtag](https://unicode.org/reports/tr35/#unicode_language_subtag) and any locale with a CN, TW, SG, HK MO, HU, or JP [unicode_region_subtag](https://unicode.org/reports/tr35/#unicode_region_subtag).
+These nameOrderLocales will match any locale with a zh or ja [unicode_language_subtag](https://unicode.org/reports/tr35/#unicode_language_subtag) and any locale with a CN, TW, SG, HK MO, HU, or JP [unicode_region_subtag](https://unicode.org/reports/tr35/#unicode_region_subtag).

 Here are some more examples.
 Note that if there is no order field or locale field in the PersonName object to be formatted, and the script of the PersonName data is different from that of the formatting locale, then the default result is givenFirst.